AhmedElgarnousy/AP-AutoSAR-Com-Stack/README.md

 <!-- ![example workflow](https://github.com/langroodi/Adaptive-AUTOSAR/actions/workflows/cmake.yml/badge.svg) -->

 The goal of this project is to implement the comm. stack defined by the standard for Graduation Project.
-For more information, please refer to [the project Wiki](https://github.com/../wiki).
+For more information.

 ## Dependecies